-The objective of the Accutoe ESTM system is to align the front and rear axles of a chassis by projecting a laser beam between the two axles in a reflective manner.
+The objective of the Accutoe ESTM system is to align the front and rear axles of a chassis by projecting a laser beam between the two axles in a reflective manner the rear of the laser.

 Aligning the right side.
 The left side can be substituted if desired.